Kempthyrne History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Kempthyrne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kempthyrne family to the New World and Oceana
+Migration of the Kempthyrne family

 In the immigration and passenger lists a number of early immigrants bearing the name Kempthyrne were found: Richard Kempthorn, who was living in Waterloo County, Ontario in 1877.